 If you are interested in planting annual vegetables, be sure to follow a planting guide for Central Florida.
 Many seed packets have a map and chart on the back to tell you when to plant that particular crop, but we are grouped with northern Georgia which actually gets snow and is a completely different climate zone.

-In general, to save the most money, fall gardening is the easiest here and in my opinion growing leafy greens will make the biggest dent in your budget.
+In general, to save the most money, fall gardening is the easiest here for beginners.
+In my opinion growing leafy greens will make the biggest dent in your budget.
 Kale, chard, lettuce, and collards are expensive to buy organic and grow so easily.
 Plant in October for the best results and you’ll see a fresh salad as early as Thanksgiving and possibly sooner.
+Check out our course, Planning Your Fall Florida Garden for more details and some cool downloadable guides.
+Use that same coupon code FALLGARDEN2020 for 50% off.

 There’s a few ways to begin your first vegetable garden.
 Earthboxes are easy to maintain and will last for many years.
 I have 4 Earthbox brand containers and 2 similar planters (brand unknown).
 They’ve lasted for nearly 20 years, and they are easily portable if you are a renter.
 Raised beds are also a great option for beginners.
 You can buy a kit, DIY something or even re-purpose a kiddie pool.
 Just be sure to drill some holes for drainage in the sides (very close to the bottom).